nqtung/osdu-uom/csharp/README.md

-# GeoSoft.Uom - Units of measurement library for .Net
+# UoM - Units of measurement library for .Net

 When dealing with scientific data it is essential to know the units of measurement in order to _understand_ and present the information correctly.
 Likewise, in order to do _computations_ with scientific data it is essential that software is able to convert data into a common unit framework.

-The GeoSoft.Uom library is a convenient, extensible front-end to [uom.json](/standard/uom.json) which itself is a simplified view of the
-[OSDU/Energistics Unit of Measure](https://energistics.org/energisticsr-consortium-publishes-new-version-its-unit-measure-standard).
+The GeoSoft UoM library is a convenient, extensible front-end to [OSDU/Energistics Unit of Measure](https://energistics.org/energisticsr-consortium-publishes-new-version-its-unit-measure-standard).
 It contains more than
 250 different quantities with more than